 NOTE: Something to remember about using yeast.
 Recipes call for lukewarm water because too hot of temperature will kill the yeast and too cold will retards its growth.
 Temperature of liquid going directly to the yeast alone should range between 105F degrees and 115F degrees.
 Liquid being mixed with yeast and other dry ingredients together should be between 120F degrees and 130F degrees.

-Bread recipes like Easter bread or onion buns with yeast in them usually call for kneading.
+I learned how to bake bread recipes like Easter bread or onion buns with yeast in them usually call for kneading.
 This process mixes the yeast thoroughly with the other ingredients.
 It ensures a smooth and uniform texture.
 Lightly sprinkle some flour on a board.
 Put the dough on the board.
 Flour your hands.
 Flatten the dough with the palms of your hands and fold it over.
 Flatten it again and fold the other side.
 Continue this process until the dough becomes smooth and elastic to the feel.
 Kneading helps to develop the gluten which helps the dough to stretch and develop the bubbles of gas released by the yeast.
 You may have to add extra flour until it is no longer sticky.
 (Not too dry)